 10. Waiting On Response FoldersWant to clean up the daily paper clutter?
 Start yourself a “Waiting on Response” folder.
 A WOR folder can help keep your desk clear of projects that aren’t as pressing without having to file each away separately.
 Every few days, take a peek inside the file to see if there’s anything you need to follow up on.

-With ideas like these, you might just love your home office so much you don’t ever want to leave.
+With home office organization ideas like these, you might just love your home office so much you don’t ever want to leave.
 Luckily for you, you won’t have to.
 That too is the beauty of having a home office.

 Next > New Home Décor Trends For 2016